 How to improve indoor air quality: 9 Tested & Proven Ways

 With the onset of summer, we all want to escape the blazing heat outside and relax indoors.
-However, if the indoor air quality of your home is nasty, you will not be comfortable inside.
+However, if the indoor air quality of your home is bad, you will not be comfortable inside.

 There are simple things to help your family enjoy cleaner, better air quality.

 1. Learn how to test air quality in your home

 Before you know what kinds of measures you need to take to improve the air quality in your home, you need to know how to test for impurities.

 This is a big topic, so we shall only touch on it a bit, just to give you an idea.
 In future, we shall write a bigger piece on it.

 If you live in a city that has bad air quality, well, you can buy an air quality monitor.
 It will help you know whether you should buy an air purifier.